coderdj/kodiaq/source/options.rst

      Giving the argument '0' means the baselines are not determined.
      They are set via the values given in the files in src/slave/baselines.
 The argument '1' tells the program to automatically determine baselines whenever the DAQ is armed.
-It is forseen to add an option to have the baselines recalibrated every hour or so without stopping the run, however this option does not exist yet.
    * **ddc10_options**
      If a DDC10 high energy veto module is used, this line lets you define the options.
 There is one string followed by fifteen